ibm-cloud-docs/event-notifications/en-create-destination.md

 By default, each destination detail consists of **Name**, **Description**, **Type**, **Subscriptions**, **Collect failed events** (Off).

-When you try to toggle the **Collect failed events** switch to **ON** without configuring a {{site.data.keyword.cos_full_notm}} bucket to collect the failed events, an appropriate error message displays.
+When you try to toggle the **Collect failed events** switch to **ON** without configuring an {{site.data.keyword.cos_full_notm}} bucket to collect the failed events, an appropriate error message displays.
 For more information on configuration and collecting failed events, see [Collecting failed events](/docs/event-notifications?topic=event-notifications-en-cfe-integrations).
 {: note}

 ## Modifying an {{site.data.keyword.en_short}} destination